someshc8i/reference-sequence-fetcher/docs/api_documentation.rst

         :param end: Used to define end location of the sequence to be retrieved (exclusive)
         :type end: integer

-        :param fbs: first-byte-spec used to define start location of the sequence to be retrieved (inclusive)
-        :type fbs: integer

-        :param lbs: last-byte-spec used to define end location of the sequence to be retrieved (inclusive)
-        :type lbs: integer

         :param encoding: To be passed in Accept header of the http request.
 Default used by the server is text/plain
         :type encoding: string